ATCC-Bioinformatics/genome_portal_api/README.md

 contig_lengths: [5152467.0, 94797.0, 67898.0, 66609.0, 5800.0, 5538.0]
 checkm_results: {'completeness': 99.96693121693121, 'contamination': 0.4836309523809524}
 ```
-## Download all the data for products with BSL 2 designations, with the most antibiotic resistance <a name="ex_bsl"></a>
+## Download all data for products with BSL 2 designations, with the most antibiotic resistance <a name="ex_bsl"></a>

-First, we will have to set up a good string to search on for deep_search()
+First, we will have to set up a string to search on for deep_search()

 ```
 ## This search works because we explicitly quote the key and value for "bsl".